Skip to content

 }

-The fields included in _DFF_HTTP_REQUEST may vary slightly across different versions of DataFlux Func.
-Please refer to the actual content.
+The fields included in _DFF_HTTP_REQUEST may vary slightly in different versions of DataFlux Func, please refer to the actual version

 The headers field is of type IgnoreCaseDict.
-IgnoreCaseDict inherits dict and is used in the same way but is case-insensitive for key names.
-For example, the following lines of code will all yield the same value
+IgnoreCaseDict inherits dict, and the usage is basically the same but does not distinguish between uppercase and lowercase keys.
+For example, the following lines of code will get the same value

 Python